 Exchange students receive a student semester ticket for public transport from the university, arranged in cooperation with the AStA and the respective transport associations.
 After successful enrollment you will receive an e-mail with the student ticket via your UniMail.

-Exchange students receive a student ID card, the "UniCard".
+Exchange students receive a digital student ID within the TU Dortmund App.

 WLAN on Campus